Table of Contents

 Situational Leadership provides the flexibility to lead effectively in a wide range of scenarios, helping individuals and teams thrive regardless of complexity or change.
 Here are some of the reasons:

-1. Supporting Skill Development
+1) Supporting Skill Development

 Situational Leadership enables leaders to tailor their approach based on an employee’s current skill level and confidence.
 A team member new to a task may need clear guidance, while someone more experienced may benefit from support or full autonomy.

-2. Integrating AI in the Workplace
+2) Integrating AI in the Workplace

 As AI tools reshape job roles and processes, employees face new learning curves.
 Situational Leadership allows managers to provide close guidance during early stages of AI adoption, gradually shifting to a more hands-off approach as competence grows.

-3. Handling Uncertainty
+3) Handling Uncertainty

-Uncertainty whether caused by market shifts, organisational changes, or global disruptions can leave teams feeling unsettled.
+Uncertainty, whether caused by market shifts, organisational changes, or global disruptions can leave teams feeling unsettled.
 Situational Leadership empowers leaders to offer the right balance of direction and support, depending on how ready the team is to handle ambiguity.

-4. Responding to Rapid Change
+4) Responding to Rapid Change

 Change is constant and accelerating.
 Situational Leadership allows leaders to shift gears quickly, aligning their leadership style with the current needs of the team.
 This flexible approach keeps teams agile, engaged, and ready to act without delay.
+It helps leaders to maintain stability during uncertainty.

 Think you’ve got leadership potential?
 Let’s prove it with CMI Level 3 Award in Principles of Management and Leadership – Start now!